This article was originally published on June 28, 2019. It has been updated as of June 17, 2020.

 Ah, the big wide world of packaging.
 The amount of packaging choices can be overwhelming for most business owners.
 Between plastic, corrugated boxes, poly mailers and envelopes, your options run wide.

 You’ll have to decide what packaging to use based on what’s the best fit for your products.

 A business shipping glassware or ceramics is likely better off shipping in corrugated boxes for added protection.
-But a business shipping custom socks can likely settle for bags.
+But a business shipping custom socks can likely settle for bubble mailers.